Economic Geography for Future Strategists

 Why It Matters

 Economic geography explains why some places prosper while others struggle.
 It guides decisions on where to build new factories, how to improve transport routes, and which skills schools should teach.
-By studying these patterns, we can create fairer economies, protect the environment, and plan for a more connected world.
+By studying these patterns at the high-school level, teens can evaluate policy trade-offs, propose smarter infrastructure, and plan for a more connected world that balances growth with equity.